The History of Transportation

 As time passed, a simple boat developed to include a large square of cloth mounted on a central pole.
 This cloth was called ‘sail’, it would turn the boat into a sail-propelled ship.
 This new important addition gave man the ability to use waterways as a means of quick travel from one place to another and even to travel against the current of rivers.

 However the evolution of water travel didn’t stop with the sail.
 The neatness of ships ultimately improved as they increased in size.
 There was also addition of oars, rudders and deck covers.
 Ships had turned into awkward shipboard towers during the time of Romans and Greeks.
 They developed over time into the Medieval stern and forecastles.
 By the late Medieval era, these castles were built solid, as a part of the ship’s basic structure.
-During the Renaissance Age and the Age of Exploration, ships had gained levels of rigging and sails which became smooth and speedy.
+During the Renaissance Age and the Age of Exploration, ships had gained levels of rigging and sails which became smooth and speedy, get redirected here for more information regarding this.

 It was in the 1800s that the ships started to shed their sails once again on the rivers.
 The technology of transportation changed with the arrival of automation.
 Cumbersome paddlewheel was the very first automation in ships.
 Because of their bulky form and inability to turn easily, paddlewheel boats were restricted to river travel where maneuverability was easy because of the calm water curent.